VimsRocz/IMU/README.md

 ## Running all methods

-Use `run_all_methods.py` to execute the fusion script with TRIAD, Davenport and SVD sequentially:
+Use `run_all_methods.py` to execute the fusion script with TRIAD, Davenport, SVD and the combined method sequentially:

 ```bash
 python run_all_methods.py --imu-file IMU_X001.dat --gnss-file GNSS_X001.csv